weishiy/chip-challenge/README.md

-    PlayerMovedEvent        -> Fires when position of the player changed EnemyMovedEvent         -> Fires when position of an enemy changed KeyPickedUpEvent        -> Fires when a key is picked up by a player ChipsPickedUpEvent      -> Fires when a chip is picked up by a player DockUnlockedEvent       -> Fires when a door is unlocked ExitLockUnlockedEvent   -> Fires when the exit lock is unlocked InfoFieldPressedEvent   -> Fires when player entered a info field
+    PlayerMovedEvent        -> Fires when position of the player changed EnemyMovedEvent         -> Fires when position of an enemy changed KeyPickedUpEvent        -> Fires when a key is picked up by a player ChipPickedUpEvent       -> Fires when a chip is picked up by a player DockUnlockedEvent       -> Fires when a door is unlocked ExitLockUnlockedEvent   -> Fires when the exit lock is unlocked InfoFieldPressedEvent   -> Fires when player entered a info field